By Jostle

 It’s also important to consider how the platform is deployed.
 Most organizations use Confluence Cloud, which Atlassian hosts and updates regularly and where new capabilities are typically introduced first.
 Confluence Data Center is the self-managed option, often chosen when there are specific requirements around hosting, data residency, or customization.
 That approach offers more control, but it also requires greater internal IT involvement to operate and maintain.

-Confluence works best when employees are comfortable navigating structured spaces and treating documentation as part of their workflow.
-Teams that rely on it tend to invest in clear ownership, naming conventions, and templates to keep content understandable as it grows.
-For broader announcements, culture-building, or frontline communication, many organizations complement Confluence with a separate hub designed for reach and engagement.
+But note that Confluence works best when employees are comfortable navigating structured spaces and treating documentation as part of their workflow.
+Users need to invest in clear ownership, naming conventions, and templates to keep content understandable as it grows.
+And for culture-building or frontline communication, you’d need to complement Confluence with a separate hub designed for reach and engagement.

-Overall, Confluence works well for organizations that want a long-lived, structured system for internal knowledge that stays closely connected to delivering work in Jira.
+Confluence is an ideal pick for organizations that want a long-lived, structured system for internal knowledge that stays closely connected to delivering work in Jira.
 When teams commit to maintaining structure and ownership, it provides a stable foundation for capturing and preserving context as work evolves.

 Confluence is offered as Cloud (per-user, per-month) with publicly listed tiers, plus Data Center (self-managed) with annual licensing.